bharatwaaj/bharatwaaj/README.md

 ## :sassy_man:  About me
+- Schooling :school:
+	- Pursued `Bachelors of Computer Science` at `Anna University` with a 95.1% CGPA
-- :school: I am a `Masters of Applied Computer Science Student` at Faculty of Computer Science at Dalhousie University
+	- Pursuing `Masters of Applied Computer Science Student` at Faculty of Computer Science at `Dalhousie University`
-- :trophy:
+- Awards :trophy:
 	- `Best Project Award` Winner at `Wipro` in 2016
 	- `Best Student Activist` Winner at `Computer Society of India` in 2017
 	- `Capture the Flag` Winner at `Verizon` in 2017